 From page 68, "...the 1863 Sibley Expedition.
 Prior to July 17, the principal thrust of the expedition had been toward Devils Lake where alleged Indian participants of the Dakota Conflict of 1862 were rumored to be living (see Sibley and Sully Expeditions of 1863)....On July 18 a nearly ideal base camp site was found on the northeastern shore of Lake Sibley.
 The site could be easily defended, had ample water, grass, and wood nearby, and was near known trails and landmarks, such as Lake Jessie and Devils Lake."

-Now it was time for a hot pork dinner in Cooperstown at the Coach House Inn & Cafe (be sure and sample their fresh baked goods),
+Now it was time for a hot pork dinner in Cooperstown at the Coach House Inn & Cafe (be sure to sample their fresh baked goods),

 Our route homeward took us through the Arrowwood National Wildlife Refuge where we completed the auto tour and added to our aforementioned bird list.